gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### JVM

-#### Introduced `projectInternalView()` dependency for test suites with access to project internals
+#### Introduced access to testing project internals with JVM test suite

 The [JVM test suite](userguide/jvm_test_suite_plugin.html) `dependencies` block now supports depending on the internal view of the current project at compile-time.
 Previously it was only possible to depend on the current project's API.
-This allows test suites to access project internals that is not declared on the `api` or `compileOnlyApi` configurations.
+This allows test suites to access project internals that are not declared on the `api` or `compileOnlyApi` configurations.
 This functionality can be useful when testing internal classes that use dependencies that are not exposed as part of a project's API, like those declared on the `implementation` and `compileOnly` configurations.